 We all agree that diversification is a great thing when it comes to our financial portfolio.
-Having “all of your eggs in one basket” is a HUGE risk; and most would add that’s its downright foolish.
+Having “all of your eggs in one basket” is a HUGE risk, and most would add that’s it’s downright foolish.
 But does that mean that diversification is right for all situations?
-Do we need to diversify our vendors so we don’t get caught looking like a fool with our pants on the ground? (a little something for American Idol fans)
+Do we need to diversify our vendors so we don’t get caught looking like a fool?

-As I asked myself, “how can organizations minimize the risks?”
+I asked myself, “how can organizations minimize these risks?”

-This led me to an article I read, “Troubled Times Demand Dynamic Supplier Relationships.”
-It was focused around vendor/supplier relationships in the print bindery industry, but there was some really good advice that can apply to many business relationships.
-Here’s my key takeaways from this article:
+This led me to an article I read: “Troubled Times Demand Dynamic Supplier Relationships.”
+It was focused on vendor/supplier relationships in the print bindery industry, but there was some really good advice that can apply to many business relationships.
+Here are my key takeaways from this article:

 4 Ways to Maximize Your Single Supplier Relationship

-- Think Partnerships – Many organizations just see their suppliers as someone they pay each month.
+- Think Partnerships.
+Many organizations just see their suppliers as people they pay each month.
 That’s disheartening.
-Vendors want to understand your needs.
+Vendors are your partners and want to understand your needs.
 It’s in everyone’s best interest to do so.
 They cannot succeed unless you do.

 - Understand Expectations.
 Establish clear expectations to facilitate rapport and minimize misunderstandings.

 - Tap Into Your Vendors Expertise.
 A good supplier is on top of the latest industry challenges.
 They want to help.
 Leverage your collaborative knowledge to help resolve some of your greatest challenges.

 - Keep Communicating.
 Strong relationships require honest communication about your needs, goals and expectations.